-The benefits of a visualization template is that it improves the productity of a Dragon1 user significantly.
+The benefits of a visualization template is that it improves the productivity of a Dragon1 user significantly.
 The user now only has to focus on collecting data and quality of the data.

 Dragon1 provides more and more visualizations templates and visualization templates also are very configurable.
 So once you know how they work, you might prefer them above creating your own visualization from scratch.

-If you want to see more templates or layouts, click on this link.
+If you want to see more templates or layouts, click on this architecture canvas layouts link.

 Here you can learn more about the .dragon1 File.

 A visualization template often has many configurable items.
 Every available template has its own page on the Help system where all the options are detailed.
 For more information check the Working with Visual Items.